If you are looking for a way to protect your company from personal liability, then forming a C corporation LLC may be the best option.

 Because an LLC and its members may save money by choosing C corporation taxation, they may realize a net income tax reduction.

 Paying salaries (taxable at personal rates) out of part of the LLC profits rather than via distributions (not taxable until distributed) may reduce the amount of tax on business income.

 Taxes are levied against both corporations and their shareholders, but certain business expenses can be used to offset this taxation at all levels.

-A corporation's profits that remain after paying taxes is called its "corporate surplus" or "profit."
+A corporation's profits that remain after paying taxes are called its "corporate surplus" or "profit."

 The availability of these LLC tax deductions and credits makes it more likely that corporation shareholders of the LLC will pay fewer taxes than they would as partners of a partnership.